Deciding to write a book is a bold and always rewarding decision.

 - The E Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About it (Michael E. Gerber)

-To create a benefit-focused subtitle, think of that one thing you want your readers to get out of your book.
+To create a benefit-focused subtitle, think of that one thing you want your readers to get out of your business book.
 If you’re finding it hard to narrow down the central theme of your book, do this:

 - List as many benefits of your book as possible